The Australian Medical Council is an organisation whose work impacts across the lands of Australia and New Zealand.

 Important: If you are unsure if you should establish an AMC portfolio, please contact the AMC for assistance.

-Further information on how to apply for the AMC portfolio is available on the AMC website.
+Further information on AMC candidate account and portfolio including how to apply is available on the AMC website.

-No. Once it is completed it will appear on your AMC candidate account.
+All verification status(es) will appear in your AMC candidate account.

-Refer to your EPIC account for progress updates or contact ECFMG directly if you have any further enquiries or concerns about your EPIC request.
+Refer to your MyIntealth account for progress updates or contact ECFMG directly if you have any further enquiries or concerns about your verification request.

-No. You can apply for an EPIC report via your EPIC account through ECFMG.
+No. You can request a verification report via your MyIntealth account through ECFMG.

-If the EICS verification was undertaken by the AMC and still outstanding, you will need to resubmit the qualification to ECFMG for EPIC verification.
+If the EICS verification was undertaken by the AMC and still outstanding, you will need to resubmit the qualification to ECFMG for EPIC verification and submit AMC portfolio for that qualification.

 Yes.
 Refer to your AMC candidate account, select ‘See qualifications’ and next to your EICS verification status of ‘yes’ will be the option of ‘view certificate’ to select and view your electronic verification of your Verification of Medical Qualification (otherwise known as EICS verification certificate).

-A medical degree (final medical diploma/primary qualification) is the formal qualification awarded after completion of a course of study in medicine (clinical), surgery and associated disciplines that enables the person holding the qualification to work as a medical practitioner in Australia.
+A medical degree (final medical diploma/primary qualification) is the formal qualification awarded after completion of a course of study in medicine (clinical), surgery that enables the person holding the qualification to work as a medical practitioner in Australia.

 General (non-specialist) medical registration in Australia requires a practitioner to complete a comprehensive program of training and examination.